Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/viewing-ensembl-data/genome-browser/browser.md

 status: draft
 ---

-# What is the genome browser?
+# What is the Genome browser?

-The genome browser displays a genomic region of interest.
+The Genome browser displays a genomic region of interest.
 There are five parts to this page:
 * Browser image
 * Navigation bar
 * Track panel